riccardogiol/Drop/README.md

  2. the Chasing of the player
 Then I wrote a script that alternate from a behaviour to the other when the enemy has more life of the hero, and so can kill him, triggering the Game Over once it catch Drop.

+**Dependency Diagrams**

+[Here](https://docs.google.com/presentation/d/1mJR4IN6gnJuLRN5uLg-RrrvGOn1jYGfzPaLEFQhLrOs/edit?usp=sharing) some dependency diagrams I created to keep track of dependencies in a scene and processes.

 ### Note on Graphic